Anurag-Basuri/Accident_detection_Model/README.md

 ## Proposed Solution

-The system will utilize machine learning and computer vision to detect accidents in real-time, classify their severity, and automate emergency notifications.
-The model will be trained on real-world accident datasets to ensure high accuracy and relevance.
+The system will utilize YOLOv8 and DeepSORT to detect and track vehicles in real-time, applying heuristic rules to identify potential accidents.
+The system will be trained on real-world traffic scenarios to ensure high accuracy and relevance.

 By incorporating AI into road safety, this project aims to: